 Optimising website images offers dozens of SEO benefits.
 Highlights of these advantages include improved website performance and user experiences.
 Adhering to image SEO best practices can also uncover new sources of organic traffic and enhance a brand’s reputation.
 Even so, most onsite SEO efforts focus on text more than pictures or graphics.
 This overlooked aspect of SEO can help a business website score some quick wins for higher search ranks, better visibility, and improved user engagement.

-Optimising website images can provide quick returns for a relatively small investment of money and time.
+SEO for images can provide quick returns for a relatively small investment of money and time.

 Better Performance and User Experiences

-Optimising pictures and graphics to load quickly can help speed up a slow-loading page.
+SEO for images and graphics to load quickly can help speed up a slow-loading page.
 Search engines favour pages that load reasonably fast, especially for mobile searches.
 Just as important, users will enjoy a better experience when they don’t have to endure a frustrating wait for massive image files to load.
 In particular, mobile users may have concerns about consuming too much of their plan’s data.

 Uncover New Traffic Sources